100 Sights in Milan, Italy (with Map and Images)

 32. Parco Gino Cassinis

-Cassinis Park, known as Parco delle Rose, is a park in the city of Milan, Italy.
-It is named after Gino Cassinis, rector of the Polytechnic, president of the Accademia dei Lincei and mayor of Milan from 21 January 1961 to his death on 13 January 1964.
+Cassinis Park, known as the Rose Park, is a park in the city of Milan.
+It is named after Gino Cassinis, rector of the Polytechnic, president of the Accademia dei Lincei and mayor of Milan from 21 January 1961 until his death on 13 January 1964.

 The Galleria d'Arte Moderna is a modern art museum in Milan, in Lombardy in northern Italy.
 It is housed in the Villa Reale, at Via Palestro 16, opposite the Giardini Pubblici Indro Montanelli.
 The collection consists largely of Italian and European works from the eighteenth to the twentieth centuries.

-The church of San Pietro in Sala is a Roman Catholic church in Milan, Italy, Italy.
+The church of San Pietro in Sala is a Catholic place of worship in Milan, located in the western part of the city.
 It is the seat of the parish of the same name, included in the deanery of San Siro-Sempione-Vercellina of the Archdiocese of Milan.

-The Church of the Sacred Face is a place of worship in Milan, Italy, the seat of the parish of the same name.
-It is located in the Isola district, near the Milano Porta Garibaldi station in via Sebenico 31.
-Since 1 November 2015 she has been part of the Pastoral Community of Mary Mother of Mercy with the parish of Santa Maria alla Fontana.
+The Church of the Sacred Face is a place of worship in Milan, Italy.
+It is located in the Isola district, near the Milan Porta Garibaldi station in via Sebenico 31.
+Since 1 November 2015 it has been part of the Pastoral Community of Mary Mother of Mercy with the parish of Santa Maria alla Fontana.

 The church of Santa Maria della Consolazione al Castello is a small church located in Largo Cairoli in Milan, at the end of Via San Giovanni sul Muro and in front of the Teatro dal Verme.
 It is a subsidiary church of the parish of Santa Maria alla Porta of the Archdiocese of Milan and chaplaincy of the community of the Milanese Filipino faithful.